 Sex isn’t the only topic some parents find uncomfortable discussing with teens.
 Race is another challenging subject and frequently considered just as critical during adolescence.
 To better understand this complex and often emotionally-charged subject, I spoke with Dr. Howard Stevenson, Executive Director of the Racial Empowerment Collaborative at the University of Pennsylvania and director of Forward Promise, a national program supporting young men and boys of color.
-I’m excited to bring you this latest Q&A!

 Allison Gilbert: You talk about “racial literacy.”
 What do you mean by that, and why is it important to teach in schools?

-Howard Stevenson: Racial literary is the ability to negotiate and navigate racial conflict.
+Howard Stevenson: Racial literacy is the ability to negotiate and navigate racial conflict.
 When we think of conflict, teens may have to make decisions about what to say and how to respond in less than two minutes.
 They can get very anxious, tongue tied, and stutter.
 People are unprepared.
 They’re afraid to say the wrong things and worried about appearing racist.
 I think there are skills to be taught to manage emotions, resolve situations, and regulate healthy decisions.
 Students often tell us how hopeless they feel when racial moments show up.
 Too many don’t feel confident.

 AG: You’ve stated that fractured race relations have the capacity to silence students of color, in essence, to take away their voice.
 Can you help us understand this notion and explain what you mean by “The Monster of Racial Stress”?